 Approximately 90 percent of contact lens wearers prefer soft contact lenses.

-Standard hydrogel and silicone hydrogel contact lenses
+Standard hydrogel or silicone hydrogel contact lenses?

 Standard hydrogel and silicone hydrogel are the two primary materials used to manufacture soft contact lenses.
 Both materials create a soft, flexible, absorbent plastic that remains soft when hydrated with solution or water, and hardens as it dries.